sdiehl/wiwinwlh/tutorial.md

 a `seq` b = b
 ```

-The infamous ``foldl`` is well-known to leak space when used carelessly and
+For one example where laziness can bite you, the infamous foldl is well-known to
-without several compiler optimizations applied.
-The strict ``foldl'`` variant
+leak space when used carelessly and without several compiler optimizations
-uses seq to overcome this.
+applied.
+The strict foldl' variant uses seq to overcome this.

 ```haskell
 foldl :: (a -> b -> a) -> a -> [b] -> a